-A. Evaluation of Segmentation Accuracy
+9.1 Evaluation of Segmentation Accuracy

-ShapeNet part segmentation is a subset of the ShapeNet dataset [39] which contains objects from 16 different categories each segmented into 2 - 6 parts.
+ShapeNet part segmentation is a subset of the ShapeNet dataset [51] which contains objects from 16 different categories each segmented into 2 - 6 parts.
 The dataset consists of points sampled from the surface of the objects, together with the ground truth label of the corresponding object part.
 The objects have an average of 2613 points.
 We train and evaluate our network on each object individually.
-The results for our method and five competing methods are gathered in Tab.
-I and visualized in Fig. 8.
+We use the official train/test splits as defined by the dataset containing a total of 12 137 training objects and 2874 test objects.
+The results for our and five competing methods are gathered in Tab.
+1 and visualized in Fig. 11.

 We observe that for some classes, we obtain state-of-theart performance and for other objects, the IoU is slightly lower than for other approaches.
 We ascribe this to the fact that training one fixed architecture size for each individual object is suboptimal as some objects like the "cap" have as few as 55 examples while others like the table have more than 5K.
-This causes the network to be prone for overfitting on the easy object or underfitting on the difficult ones.
+This causes the network to be prone to overfitting on the easy object or underfitting on the difficult ones.
 A fair evaluation would require finding an architecture that performs well for all objects on average.
-However due to various issues with mislabeled ground truths [31] we deem that experimentation with more architectures or with different regularization strengths for individual objects would overfit the dataset.
+However, due to various issues with mislabeled ground truths [39] we deem that experimentation with more architectures or with different regularization strengths for individual objects would overfit the dataset.

-ScanNet 3D segmentation [9] consists of 3D reconstructions of real rooms.
+ScanNet 3D segmentation [11] consists of 3D reconstructions of real rooms.
 It contains ≈ 1500 rooms segmented into 20 classes (bed, furniture, wall, etc.).
 The rooms have between 9K and 537K points - on average 145K.
 We segment an entire room at once without cropping.
+We use the official train/test splits as defined by the dataset containing a total of 1201 training rooms and 100 test objects.
 We obtain an IoU of 64.0 which is significantly higher than the most similar related work of SplatNet.
-It is to be noted that MinkowskiNet achieves a higher IoU but at the expense of an extremely high spatial resolution of 2 cm per voxel.
+It is to be noted that MinkowskiNet achieves a higher IoU but at the expense of an extremely high spatial resolution of $2\,\mathrm{cm}$ per voxel.
 In contrast, our approach allocates lattice vertices so that each vertex covers approximately 30 points.
-On this dataset, this corresponds to a spatial extent of approximately 10 cm.
+On this dataset, this corresponds to a spatial extent of approximately $10\,\mathrm{cm}$.

-SemanticKITTI [3] contains semantically annotated scans from the KITTI dataset which consists of laser scans from real urban environments.
-The scans are annotated with a total of 19 classes and each scan contains between 82K and 129K points.
+SemantickITTI [4] consists of semantically annotated Li-DAR scans of real urban environments.
+The annotation covers a total of 19 classes for single scan evaluation and a total of 25 classes for multiple scan evaluation.
+Each scan contains between 82K and 129K points.
 We process each scan entirely without any cropping.
+We use the official train/validation splits as defined by the dataset.
+The test set is not publicly available and testing can only be done through the benchmark server.

-The results are provided in Tab.
-II.
-Our LatticeNet outperforms all other methods - in case of the most similar SplatNet by more than a factor of two.
-It is to be noted that DarkNet53Seg [3], DarkNet21Seg [3] and SqueezeSegV2 [36] are methods that operate on a 2D image by wrapping the laser scans to 2D using spherical coordinates.
+The results for single scan are provided in Tab.
+2. Our LatticeNet outperforms all other methods - in case of the most similar SplatNet by more than a factor of two.
+It is to be noted that DarkNet53Seg [4], DarkNet21Seg [4] and SqueezeSegV2 [47] are methods that operate on a 2D image by wrapping the LiDAR scans to 2D using spherical coordinates.
 In contrast, our method can operate on general point clouds, directly in 3D.